 The French Toast should be served immediately.
 If it sets too long, it will get cold and soggy.
 Serve it with fresh berries, coconut whipped cream, and maple syrup.

-- It’s good for your bread to be a little bit stale.
+- Your bread should be a little stale.
 This helps the French Toast hold together when dipped in the custard.
 You can either buy French bread and let it sit for a day or two or lightly toast your bread before submerging it in the custard.

-- I do recommend chickpea flour for this recipe.
-However, if you can’t find chickpea flour at your grocery store, you can pick some up online.
-Otherwise, a flax egg works great for this recipe as well.
+- Chickpea flour is the best egg replacer for this recipe.
+If you can’t find chickpea flour at your grocery store, you can pick some up online.
+Otherwise, a flax egg works as well.

 - This recipe works best when cooked on a griddle.
 This ensures an even and consistent bake giving the French toast the lightly crispy crust with a soft and chewy middle.